ASIST Workshop Report: Hong Kong 2025 | ChrisGrantGla

 Justin Hardman

 Suicide prevention sits at the very heart of what it means to support young people holistically.
 Schools across the Asia-Pacific region are navigating increasing levels of student distress, and educators are often the first to notice the signs.
-We have a responsibility to equip them with the tools, language, and confidence to respond effectively.
 For 21st-Century Learning, being involved in this work is an extension of our core mission.

 Justin Hardman